 The research study is organised by Dr Christopher Kipps, Consultant Neurologist at University Hospital Southampton NHS Foundation Trust.
-It is sponsored by the University of Southampton and is supported by the National Institute for Health Research (NIHR), Collaborations for Leadership in Applied Health Research and Care (CLAHRC) Wessex.
+It is sponsored by University Hospital Southampton and is supported by the National Institute for Health Research (NIHR), Collaborations for Leadership in Applied Health Research and Care (CLAHRC) Wessex.

 The researchers are currently looking for people to take part in a short survey.

-The first phase of the study is a survey for patients, caregivers and people who have been caregivers in the past.
-The survey asks you about your personal experiences of what affects the care that a person living with Huntington’s disease requires.
+There two surveys to complete.
+The first survey is for patients, caregivers and people who have been caregivers in the past.
+This survey asks you about your personal experiences of what affects the care that a person living with Huntington’s disease requires.